 JMA's transformation influenced KMO in various ways.
-For instance, KMO had five directors (excluding two substitutes during the absence of Dr.Imamichi, the first director) for 60 years from 1923 to 1983, while they had 19 directors for 38 years since Dr. Makoto Kawamura, 5th director, left KMO in April, 1983.
+For instance, KMO had five directors (excluding two substitutes during the absence of Dr.Imamichi, the fist director) for 60 years from 1923 to 1983, while they had 19 directors for 38 years since Dr. Makoto Kawamura, 5th director, left KMO in April, 1983.
 Many directors after 1983 had never worked for KMO before they became the directors nor experienced works related to geoelectromagnetism.
 At the same time, majority of division heads of KMO have been new to the KMO works.
 Before 1983, directors and division heads were often selected among the KMO staff who experienced works of KMO for many years and did researches on geoelectromagnetism.
+Namely, the way of the leadership changed in 1983.